IntegralEquations/Inti.jl/docs/src/examples/crack_elasticity.md

 ## Problem definition

 In this example, we solve a disk crack problem in the context of linear elasticity using boundary integral equations.
-The problem involves determining the displacement field
+The problem involves determining the displacement jump field
-$\boldsymbol{u}$ in an infinite elastic domain containing a disk-shaped crack.
+$\boldsymbol{\phi}$ in an infinite elastic domain containing a disk-shaped crack.
 It is possible to show that the problem can be reduced to a boundary integral equation of the
 form: